-It provides 1% cash back on all purchases with no limits, plus some strong bonus cash-back options.
-For instance, you’ll earn 5% cash back on telecommunications and purchases at office supply stores, and 2% at gas stations and restaurants.
+- It provides 1% cash back on all purchases with no limits, plus some strong bonus cash-back options.
+For instance, you’ll earn 5% cash back at office supply stores and on internet, cable, and phone services, and 2% at gas stations and restaurants.

 With Chase Ink Business Cash, you’ll receive a balance of generous perks and low fees.
 Let’s walk through some of their top features:

 - $750 bonus cash back after spending $7,500 on eligible purchases in the first three months after opening an account

 - 0% intro APR on purchases for the first 12 months after opening an account